debo19/Assignment1_Blockchain/README.md

 Here, in DPoS ,user's vote weight is proportional to their stake rather than block mining being tied to the stakeholders' total tokens.

-## Implementation of DPoS in Dexter's Blockchain
+## Implementation of DPoS in Land Management System's Blockchain
 * All the methods are properly defined in Blockchain class of `blockchain.py` and the API routes to interact with the blockchain in `main.py`

 ### Methods in `blockchain.py`